 -

-- This is an interdisciplinary course and is likely to be taken
+- This is an interdisciplinary course and is likely to be taken by students

-primarily interested in computer architecture and system design
+in computer architecture and system design methodology, and EE students

-methodology, and EE students primarily interested in solid state
+primarily interested in solid state physics and integrated circuit design.

-physics and integrated circuit design.
-The goals of the course
+The goals of the course are:

 -

-- (i) for CS students and those interested in computer
+- (i) for CS students and those interested in computer architecture:

-system design, explore some of the many CS issues involved in
+some of the many CS issues involved in integrated system architecture and

-the exciting possibilities ahead for the expansion of computing
+design methodology, and indicate the exciting possibilities ahead for the

-power by VLSI systems.
+expansion of computing power by VLSI systems.

 -

-- (ii) for EE students and those interested in device
+- (ii) for EE students and those interested in device physics and

-physics and integrated circuit design: to get a feeling for the
+integrated circuit design: to get a feeling for the nature of the chips that

-some of the mystery out of the design of complex integrated digital
+will be designed in the future, take some of the mystery out of the design

-systems, and illustrate the additional opportunities for optimization
+of complex integrated digital systems, and illustrate the additional

 -

-- (iii) for all participants: to outline the many opportunities
+- (iii) for all participants: to outline the many opportunities now

-collaborative efforts involving applied physicists, electrical
+efforts involving applied physicists, electrical engineers, computer

-engineers, computer architects, and computer scientists.
+architects, and computer scientists.

 -

-- (iv) to develop and debug a set of basic tools and procedures
+- (iv) to develop and debug a set of basic tools and procedures for enabling

-for enabling the design and implementation of LSI multi-project
+the design and implementation of LSI multi-project chip sets at M.I.T.

 -

-- Ideally, students will have taken the following prerequisite
+- Ideally, students will have taken the following prerequisite courses, or

-Network Theory (6.011), Electronic Devices and Circuits (6.012),
+(6.011), Electronic Devices and Circuits (6.012), Structure and

-Structure and Interpretation of Computer Languages (6.031), Computation
+Interpretation of Computer Languages (6.031), Computation Structures

-Structures (6.032), Switching Circuits, Logic and Digital Design
+(6.032), Switching Circuits, Logic and Digital Design (6.082), Digital

-(6.082), Digital Systems Project Laboratory (6.112).
-However,
+Systems Project Laboratory (6.112).
+However, those lacking the required

-undergraduates) may take the course with the permission of the
+with the permission of the instructor.

 -